 In 2003, IBM was awarded a contract to provide information technology support to the National Defense University (NDU), an educational institution funded by the DoD.
 In 2008, the NDU suffered a computer hacking incident.
-The hackers accessed approximately eight computers and stole approximately 367 files.
+The hackers accessed to approximately eight computers and stole approximately 367 files.
 The hack of the NDU was part of a large-scale hack that targeted multiple educational institutions.

-During the investigation of the NDU hacking incident, it was alleged that IBM did not fulfill its contractual obligations to provide substantial network security services.
+During the investigation of the NDU hacking incident, it was alleged that IBM submitted false claims for the information technology services that it provided NDU.
+IBM allegedly did not fulfill its contractual obligations to provide substantial network security services.
+IBM also allegedly employed unqualified personnel to carry out its contract with NDU.

-On October 9, 2019, IBM agreed to pay the Government \$900,000 to settle the contract claim made in accordance with the Contract Disputes Act of 1978 with no admission of liability.
+On October 9, 2019, IBM agreed to pay the Government \$900,000 to settle alleged violations of the False Claims Act.